Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shadow.md

 When you choose this domain at 1st level, you gain proficiency in [[Stealth]] if you don't already have it.

 # Veil of Shadows
 Starting at 1st level, you can use your bonus action to take the [[hide]] action.

-When you successfully hide, you can turn invisible for 1 minute or until you attack or cast a spell.
-You can do so a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short or long rest.

-# Channel Divinity: Unseen Strike
-Starting at 2nd level, you can use your Channel Divinity to strike with supernatural precision.

-When you make a weapon attack while invisible, you can use your Channel Divinity to automatically hit and treat the attack as a critical hit.
-You must declare the use of this feature before making the attack roll.

-# Blend in Darkness
-Starting at 6th level, you become engulfed in shadows.
 You can attempt to hide even when you are only lightly obscured by natural or magical darkness.

+# Channel Divinity: Shadow Form
+Starting at 2nd level, you can use your Channel Divinity to allow yourself or another creature to enter shadow form.

+As an action, you touch a creature (possibly yourself) and for 1 minute, it has resistance to bludgeoning, piercing, and slashing damage.
+Additionally, it has a +10 bonus to Dexterity (Stealth) checks.

+# Misdirection
+Starting at 6th level, when you make a ranged attack from being hidden, hit or miss, the next attack against the same target has advantage.

 Additionally, you gain expertise in [[Stealth]].